erizov/Professor/semester_1/lecture_04_searching/binary_search/README.md

 ### Application

 5. Can you implement Binary Search from memory without looking at the code?
-6. What real-world problem could you solve using Binary Search?
+6. What real-world problem could youaddresse using Binary Search?

 ### Debugging

 7. What are the most common mistakes when implementing Binary Search?
 8. How would you test your Binary Search implementation?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization